-History Colorado (HC) has adopted an active program of implementing the provisions of the 1990 Native American Graves Protection and Repatriation Act (NAGPRA).
+History Colorado has adopted an active program of implementing the provisions of the 1990 Native American Graves Protection and Repatriation Act (NAGPRA).
 Our NAGPRA program philosophy is summarized in the following statement:

 The NAGPRA Team

 History Colorado’s NAGPRA program is implemented by a team composed of the following persons: